House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Blue Princess, David Stang, Wikimedia Commons CC SA 4.0 International

-Blue Princess Holly Tree is an evergreen species like most other hollies, and it makes a perfect winter decoration by providing stunning views of ruby berries and green-blue foliage.
-It can endure in any climate, and you need a male for pollination.
+The Blue Princess Holly is an evergreen species, and it makes a perfect winter decoration by providing stunning views of ruby berries and green-blue foliage.
+It can endure in any climate, but you need a male for pollination.
 Their mature spread can reach 10 feet, while their mature height is usually 10 to 15 feet.

 13. Lusterleaf Holly Tree

-Lusterleaf Holly Tree is very different from other hollies because this holly tree grows rapidly, unlike other holly species.
-It has shiny, broad leaves, and it tolerates mostly any soil type.
-When it comes to its growth, partial shade or full sun are the best option for this species.
+The Lusterleaf Holly is very different from other species because it grows rapidly.
+It has shiny, broad leaves and tolerates any soil type.
+Regarding its growth, partial shade or full sun is the best option for this species.
 They have a pyramidal shape and can grow over 23 feet high.

 14. Kurogane Holly Tree

-Kurogane Holly Tree, also called Round Leaf Holly, has Asian roots, and it produces best in warm climates and sunny weather.
-Kurogane Holly Tree has large, spineless leaves, blooms from May until June, and produces red, bright fruits in autumn.
-This holly species constantly requires moist soil, so they must be watered regularly.
-Their height can reach over 30 feet, and they spread up to 15 feet.
+The Kurogane Holly, also called Round Leaf Holly, has Asian roots and thrives in warm climates and sunny weather.
+It has large, spineless leaves, blooms from May until June, and produces red, bright fruit in autumn.
+It requires moist soil and must be watered regularly.
+It can grow over 30 feet tall and 15 feet wide.

 15. Yerba Mate Holly Tree

-Yerba Mate Holly Tree is native to South America, and it’s known for its caffeine-infused leaves that were used to create a tea-like beverage.
-Like most other hollies, this one is evergreen, with broad, dark leaves, although this species can grow even up to 30 feet which is not typical for holly plants.
+The Yerba Mate Holly is native to South America and known for its caffeine-infused leaves that were used to create a tea-like beverage.
+Like most other Hollies, it is evergreen, with broad, dark leaves, but this species can grow up to 30 feet.
 They bloom in late autumn and provide delicate white flowers that are an exquisite addition to any garden.

 16. Myrtle-Leaved Holly Tree

-Myrtle-Leaved Holly Tree is a Hollie type that flourishes the most in acidic, moist soil in full sun.
-This plant has absolutely no resistance to cold weather, so it’s not the best choice if you live in that type of climate.
-They are also considered small trees or bushes, with a height not over 18 feet.
+The Myrtle-Leaved Holly Tree flourishes in the most acidic, moist soil in full sun.
+It has no resistance to cold weather, so it’s not the best choice if you live in a cooler climate.
+They are also considered small trees or bushes with a height of around 18 feet.
 Its leaves are small and have a lighter green shade, while the berries can vary from red to orange and yellow tones.

 17. Catberry Holly Tree

-Catberry Holly Tree is also called the Mountain Holly or Swamp Holly.
-Previously, it wasn’t treated as a holly specimen, but they have been classified that way in the end due to the similarities with other hollies.
+The Catberry Holly is also called the Mountain Holly or Swamp Holly.
+Previously, it wasn’t treated as a Holly but is now considered one due to its similarities with other Hollies.
 Their leaves are simple, elongated, and have toothless edges.
-They grow from 6 to 10 feet and are also counted into shrub plants.
+They grow from 6 to 10 feet and are considered shrubs.

 18. Possumhaw Holly Tree

-Possumhaw Holly Tree is a deciduous evergreen species that becomes 15 to 30 feet tall when mature.
+The Possumhaw Holly is a deciduous evergreen species that becomes 15 to 30 feet tall when mature.
 Their leaves are oval and glossy, while their branches are pale gray and horizontal.
 They require full sun or partial shade for best growth.
-This is another holly that has red berries during winter, and it attracts a lot of animals like possums and other mammals.
+This is another holly that has red berries during winter, and it attracts possums and other mammals.

 19. Altaclere Holly Tree